 The semi-strong form EMH advocates that the current stock price fully incorporates all the publicly available pieces of information.

-All the information like past price movements, financial statements (balance sheet, income statement, annual sheets etc), corporate announcements (like earnings, dividends, bonus etc), economic factors ((inflation, employment etc) already reflects in the share price.
+All the information like past price movements, financial statements (balance sheet, income statement, annual sheets etc), corporate announcements (like earnings, dividends, bonus etc), economic factors ((inflation, employment etc) are already reflected in the share price.
 The stock prices get adjusted with the publicly available data and hence, you cannot take advantage by reading what everyone already knows.

-This form of EMH suggests that it is useless to read financial statement, industry or economy and make your investment decision based on it.
+This form of EMH suggests that it is useless to read financial statements, industry or economy and make your investment decision based on it.
 The stock price already reflects these financial data.
 In short, semi-strong form EMH directly challenges the fundamental analysts who believe in making a profit from the market by studying the fundamentals of a stock

 Also read: How to do Fundamental Analysis on Stocks?